tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: According to the shared responsibility mode, which security and compliance task is AWS responsible for: updating Amazon EC2 host firmware or encrypting data at rest?
 A: AWS would be responsible for updating firmware.
 Encrypting data at rest is the customer's responsibility.

 - Q: What is AWS Inspector?
-This is a service that does vulnerability scanning.
+This is a service that does vulnerability scanning (this service has a magnifying glass icon).
 If the exam gives you the option to choose AWS Config, this is wrong, as AWS Config only audits the configurations of your AWS resources.

 - Q: What AWS services can be used to identify and search for externally shared AWS resources?
 A: AWS IAM Access Analyzer.

+- Q: Which AWS service helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry standards: AWS Artifact or AWS Audit Manager?
+A: AWS Audit Manager.
+Artifact provides access to on-demand compliance reports.

 ## Architecting for the Cloud